How to Enable Generative AI Access in Windows 11

 Why Would You Want to Control This?

-You may want to turn this on or off based on your needs.
-Some users want AI features enabled.
-Others prefer to disable them for privacy or performance reasons.
+You might want to turn this on or off depending on your needs.
+Some users prefer AI features enabled, while others want to disable them for privacy or performance reasons.

-What happens: Once enabled, apps can use generative AI features.
+Once enabled, apps can tap into generative AI features.
+Let’s start with the Settings app.

 - Open the Settings app.
 Click the Start menu and select Settings.
 Or press Windows key + I.